Great Start Readiness Program

 • Birth Certificate

-• The child’s parents or guardians must reside in Dearborn.
+• The child’s parents or guardians must reside in Dearborn (Deed or Lease Agreement and current DTE bill)

 • Assessment of Child